uayushdubey/prompt-version-control/README.md

 The `apply` command is the core feature for prompt-driven code modification.
 Given a prompt name, version, and target file, it:

 1. Loads the raw prompt text for that version.
+2. Resolves template variables from `--var` flags, schema defaults, or interactive input — before the prompt is sent to the provider.
-2. Reads the target file.
+3. Reads the target file.
-3. Constructs a structured instruction that asks the LLM to return only a unified diff.
+4. Constructs a structured instruction that asks the LLM to return only a unified diff.
-4. Sends the combined input to the configured provider.
+5. Sends the combined input to the configured provider.
-5. Displays the proposed diff for review.
+6. Displays the proposed diff for review.
-6. Applies the diff safely using an internal patch engine, with confirmation required before any write occurs.
+7. Applies the diff safely using an internal patch engine, with confirmation required before any write occurs.

 The LLM is explicitly instructed not to return full file content, not to include explanations, and not to use markdown.
 If no changes are needed, it returns `NO_CHANGES` and the tool exits cleanly.